enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 output, so you may redirect it into a log file called ``output.log`` for later examination.
 This particular simulation shouldn't take too long, so you can run this in the same 30 minute interactive job you started when you ran inits.
-When the simulation is done, enzo will display the message "Successful run, exiting."
+When the simulation is done, Enzo will display the message "Successful run, exiting."

 Congratulations!
 If you've made it this far, you have now